Page Reviewed / Updated - September 14, 2020

 Optional Features – Landing gates, customized colors, keyed call / send stations, automatic doors, fire rated doors, and telephones all add to the price.

 Indoor vs. Outdoor – Lifts that are installed outdoors need to be weather resistant, which adds to the cost.
 Also, one may have to pour concrete to have a slab for the lift to be installed on.
-In addition, one must ensure the area has sufficient drainage to ensure water doesn’t gather under the lift.
+In addition, one must ensure the area has enough drainage to ensure water doesn’t gather under the lift.

 Weight – Most platform lifts have a maximum weight between 500 and 750 lbs.
 For those that need a greater weight capacity, the cost will increase.
 It’s important to also factor in the weight of the wheelchair when calculating weight needs.